 Low job control shows up when workers lack autonomy over how they do their work, get little input into decisions affecting them, or have insufficient flexibility in their arrangements.
 Research consistently shows that combining low control with high demands creates particularly harmful conditions.

 Poor support includes inadequate supervision, insufficient resources to complete work, lack of access to training or development, and missing emotional support from colleagues and managers.
-Workers who feel unsupported face significantly higher risk of psychological harm.

 Other psychosocial hazards include: